2025 in LGBT Rights

 Conversion therapy becomes banned.

-On March 22nd, 2024, New South Wales passed a bill that would ban conversion therapy for sexual orientation and gender identity; effective twelve months later.
+On March 22nd, 2024, New South Wales’ Parliament passed a bill that bans conversion therapy for sexual orientation and gender identity.
+The bill was assented to on April 3rd, 2024, and will become law twelve months later, on April 3rd, 2025.

 • February 20